 They maintain their wholeness even after dipping and frying.
 They’re a solid tomato with lots of meat and they don’t get soggy.

-The tomato was what made the difference.
-The plum/Roma was where it was at.
-Now there was the problem of excess water left in the tomato and how to dry it out.
+Now there is just the problem of excess water left in the tomato and how to dry it out.

 I have to give thanks to Cook’s Country who found a way to bring out the water from the tomato’s meaty flesh and got this tasty coating to stick.